What are social security bend points?

 So, what are social security bend points?
 These are the points when AIME starts paying you less.

-The way it works: the first dollars you contribute to social security pay you more than the last dollars, because of the social security bend point percentages.
+How it works: the first dollars you contribute to Social Security pay you more than the last because of the Social Security bend point percentages.

 social security bend point graph

-Above, you can see the social security bend point graph (which uses 2020 numbers).
-Along the bottom is your AIME, which then is translated to your PIA.
+Above, you can see the Social Security bend point graph (which uses 2020 numbers).
+Along the bottom is your AIME, then translated to your PIA.

-You can see (blue) for every dollar of AIME up to the first bend point, you get 90 percent back.
-Then (red), every dollar provides you 32 percent.
-Finally, above the second bend point (green) you get 15 percent, and above the max (yellow), any additional amount you pay in social security taxes does not increase your PIA.
+You can see (blue) that for every dollar of AIME up to the first bend point, you get 90 percent back.
+Then (red), every dollar provides you with 32 percent.
+Finally, above the second bend point (green), you get 15 percent; above the max (yellow), any additional amount you pay in social security taxes does not increase your PIA.

 Here are the bend point numbers for 2021: